AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Inheritance.md

 [code reusability](https://www.c-sharpcorner.com/UploadFile/201fc1/what-is-code-reuse-and-why-we-use-it/).

 ## Inheritance
+To inherit from an existing class, put a colon after the name of the derived class and then put an access modifier (_public_, _private_, _protected_) and then the name of the class to inherit from.
+If you forget to put an access modifier, it will assume private.

-There's some stuff in here that you probably haven't gotten to yet.  <br /> Refer below to [_Access Modifiers for Inheritance_](https://github.com/EthanC2/Notes-and-Writeups/blob/main/C++/Object-Oriented%20Programming/Inheritance.md#access-modifiers-for-inheritance) and
+Admittedly, there's some stuff in here that you probably haven't gotten to yet.  <br /> Refer below to [_Access Modifiers for Inheritance_](https://github.com/EthanC2/Notes-and-Writeups/blob/main/C++/Object-Oriented%20Programming/Inheritance.md#access-modifiers-for-inheritance) and
 [_Calling the Constructor of a Base Class_](https://github.com/EthanC2/Notes-and-Writeups/blob/main/C++/Object-Oriented%20Programming/Inheritance.md#calling-the-constructor-of-a-base-class) to clear things up a bit.

 ```C++